HuwCampbell/grenade/README.md

         stack clean && stack build --flag=grenade-examples:use-float --flag=grenade:use-float && stack bench

-    Ensure you clean before changing the flags, as otherwise you might in the best case get a compile error and in the worst case a SIGSEV!
+    Ensure you clean before changing the flags, as otherwise you might in the best case get a compile error and in the worst case a Segmentation Fault!

     Clearly `Float`s are less precise but more efficient, both in terms of *time and memory*.
-In case of ANNs `Float` should be sufficient, as long as you keep the values of the weights small (which you should always do).
+In case of small ANNs `Float` should be sufficient, as long as you keep the values of the weights small (which you should always do).
 This feature uses an [adapted version](http://github.com/schnecki/hmatrix-float "github repository") of
     [hmatrix](https://hackage.haskell.org/package/hmatrix-0.20.0.0 "stackage") which was especially
     adapted for this project.